paulschnetzer/node-js-memescrapper/README.md

 # node-js-memescrapper

-a programm that scrappes the web for memes
+a program that scrapes the web for memes

 https://repl.it/@paulschnetzer/node-js-memescrapper#README.md